GxP Quality Management Software: A Single Validated Platform for GMP, GCP, GLP, GDP, and GPvP Quality and Training Records

 The Validated System Requirement: What It Means and Who Is Responsible for What

 Any computer system used to create, modify, maintain, archive, retrieve, or transmit records required by GxP regulations must be validated before it is used for those purposes.
 This is the fundamental requirement of 21 CFR Part 11 for FDA-regulated activities and EU Annex 11 for European GxP activities.
-The validation requirement applies to the GxP quality management software itself, not just to the manufacturing systems it monitors.
-A QMS platform used to manage GMP batch records, GCP protocol deviation records, or GLP study documentation is a GxP-applicable computerised system and must be validated accordingly.
+The validation requirement applies to the GxP quality management software itself, not just to the manufacturing or laboratory systems it manages.
+A QMS platform used to manage GMP batch records, GCP protocol deviation records, or GLP study documentation is a GxP-applicable computerized system and must be validated accordingly.

 Validation responsibility is shared between the software vendor and the regulated user.
-The distinction matters: misunderstanding it leads organisations to either over-reliance on vendor documentation and skip required customer validation activities, or to over-invest in validation work that the vendor has already completed. eLeaP provides the following as part of its GxP validation support package.
+The distinction matters: misunderstanding it leads organizations to either over-rely on vendor documentation and skip required customer validation activities, or to over-invest in validation work the vendor has already completed.

 How eLeaP Delivers GxP Quality Management Software Compliance: Four System Capabilities